budhoward/ha_petlibro/README.md

 <a href="https://my.home-assistant.io/redirect/config_flow_start/?domain=petlibro" target="_blank"><img src="https://my.home-assistant.io/badges/config_flow_start.svg" alt="Open your Home Assistant instance and start setting up a new integration." /></a>

 - Enter your credentials.
-  > Only one device can be login at the same time
+  > Only one device can be logged in at the same time.
   >
-  > If you to wan to keep your phone connected, create another account for this integration and share your device to it
+  > If you to want to keep your phone connected, create another account for this integration, share your device to it - but don't forget to login (with the mobile app) to the new account and accept the share.
+After that you can login back to your primary account (on the mobile app) and use the new account on the integration.